Our researchers

 The CaTS-App

 We particularly want to find ways to encourage someone to continue using a digital intervention that might be working for them.
 This is because we know that lots of people give up very quickly (if they use it at all).
 We think that a virtual agent might be a good way to help with this.
-This virtual agent – which Sprouting Minds have suggested might be a virtual animal – would be a part of the platform.
-For example, it might remind someone to use the SPARX app (for example) and answer simple questions about it.
-We will be working with Sprouting Minds and other young people to test different versions of this virtual agent.
-We want to find out together if different people want different kinds of virtual agents, and when it is appropriate to use one.
-We also want to understand more about how a virtual agent might complement human support.
+With input from Sprouting Minds and local teenagers we have designed and made a prototype app called ‘Mango’ which features a talking gecko.
+We are planning to test Mango alongside a widely used mindfulness app.
+We hope that a young person talking to Mango once each day about the mindfulness app and how they are feeling will encourage them to keep using the app.
+We also want to find out what they think of this kind of virtual agent, and when it is appropriate to use one.

 Project partners